gride29/Twoje-Miejsca/README.md

 # TwojeMiejsca

 App for sharing places with other users.
+You will need to register and login to test it out.

 # Live demo